olewsaa/Yacht-computer/pat/README.md

 when no longer used.
 To do this I have written a GUI with start, stop and PID buttons, the latter to check that the services have started.

-There are two set of scrips, one set for the control when only ARDOP is used and another when VARA is used, I start and stop VARA with its icon, and use the pat.start to launch just pat and if necessary flrig and hamlib.
+As touched upon the introduction, there are two set of scrips, one set for the control when only ARDOP is used and another when VARA is used, I start and stop VARA with its icon, and use the pat.start to launch just pat and if necessary flrig and hamlib.
 As said in the beginning, if you run only ARDOP it can run on the same